spacelift-io/user-documentation/docs/integrations/webhooks.md

 ## Interpreting webhook payload

+The following section documents the default webhook payloads sent for each event type.
+However if required, webhook payloads can be customized via a [notification policy](../concepts/policy/notification-policy.md).

 ### Run events

-Here's an example of the default webhook payload for a notification about a manually triggered run having finished:
+Here's an example of the default webhook payload for a notification about a finished tracked run:

 ```json
 {